-Meraki is coming to soon to Great Titchfield Street in Fitzrovia, from the family that have brought us Roka and Zuma.
+Meraki arrived on Great Titchfield Street in Fitzrovia, from the family that have brought us Roka and Zuma.
 It takes its name from a Greek term referring to the love and soul that someone puts into their work, and will be led by Greek chef Dimitrios Siamanis, who has cooked at numerous restaurants in Greece as well as Michelin-starred restaurants across London.

 80-82 Great Titchfield St, London, W1W 7QT

 Founded with the aim of making designer eyewear accessible, this French optical wear fashion house has chosen Tottenham Court Road to open its first UK store.
 All the collections are created by eyewear designer Frederic Beausoleil at his Paris studio.
 If you’re looking for unique, handmade, designer eyewear, pop in.